sproutsocial/seeds-packets/README.md

   $ yarn start
   ```

-* You can now use any packet from your local instance of SEEDS in your project.
+* You can now use any packet from your local instance of Seeds in your project.

-* **When you are done, be sure to unlink SEEDS so you are using the published version of the packets**
+* **When you are done, be sure to unlink Seeds so you are using the published version of the packets**

   ```
   $ yarn unlink "@sproutsocial/seeds-{packet name}"